Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

    pdsh -w ncn-m001,$MASTERS,$WORKERS 'zypper -n install psmisc'
    ```

-1. If the worker nodes have been supporting the containerized User Access Instance (UAI) pods, then the DVS-mounted
+1. If the worker nodes have been supporting the containerized User Access Instance (UAI) pods, then the DVS mounted
    Cray Programming Environment (CPE) and Analytics filesystems should be unmounted.

    1. (`ncn-m001#`) Unmount the CPE content on the worker nodes.